OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 ### Golang
 1. Download Go from the official website (https://go.dev/dl/).
-2. Follow the installer's instructions and wait while it is downloaded onto your laptop.
+2. Follow the installer's instructions.
 3. Search for ```env``` on your computer and open environment variables.
-4. Copy the path for Go and paste it into your user variable editing window.
+4. Copy the path for Go and paste into your user variable editing window.
-5. Test that go is working by typing ```go version``` into your terminal.
+5. Test Go is installed by typing ```go version``` into your terminal.

 ### Pipx / Poetry / Gatorgrade